The Key to Leadership Success, “Mirror, mirror on the wall…”

 How do you as an executive or leader get honest feedback?

 Honest feedback can mean the life or death of your company or project.
-A leader who does not have accurate information is like the pilot of a 747 flying with their eyes wide closed.
+A leader who does not have accurate information is like the pilot of an airliner flying with their eyes wide closed.

-Leaders need to ask themselves how do I find out what I don’t want to know?
-When is the advice from those around me sincere?” — Curtis Panasuk
+Leaders need to ask themselves how do I find out what I don’t want to know?” — Curtis Panasuk

-Here are 3 things that executives and leaders can start doing today.
-I used these when I was a CEO.
+Here are 4 things that executives and leaders can start doing today.
+I did these when I was a CEO.

 1. If you get bad news, immediately smile and thank the person, and acknowledge how much you appreciate that they took the effort to tell you.
 As a CEO, you don’t want to become known as a Chief “Execution” Officer who shoots messengers.